2019 Economic Vulnerabilities: Part Three

 Here's how the strategy works:

 The 1031 exchange shelters an investor from having to pay costly taxes when transitioning to a new investment.
 Broadly speaking, when an investor reinvests proceeds from the sale of an investment property in another like-kind investment property, the IRS doesn’t require the investor to pay capital gains taxes on the appreciation of their relinquished property.
 For CRE investors, a "like-kind" property is one used strictly for business or investment purposes, as opposed to a personal residence.
-Additionally, the IRS extends what qualifies as like-kind beyond physical assets to include entities whose underlying collateral is commercial real estate and that pay-out a pro-rata portion of the investment’s income, such as a Delaware Statutory Trust (DST) .
+Additionally, the IRS extends what qualifies as like-kind beyond physical assets to include entities whose underlying collateral is commercial real estate and that pay-out a pro-rata portion of the investment’s income, such as a Delaware Statutory Trust or DST (What is a DST?
+Find out in our comprehensive DST Guide) .
 These terms for a 1031 exchange mean that a CRE investor can exit a single property (an apartment complex, for example) without paying a hefty capital gains tax and use the proceeds to purchase partial ownership shares in a DST that owns many properties.

 A 1031 exchange into a DST accomplishes the goals of locking in the value of your property without the downside of a hefty capital gains tax.
 Additionally, a DST that contains multiple properties can increase the security of the investment with the added benefit of diversification.
 However, diversification alone does not make an investment impervious to a recession.
 Ultimately, the DSTs capacity for protecting capital and maintaining income through a recession depends on how its underlying collateral performs.